Ike & Tina Turner: 1960–1965: Early success

 In March 1960, Ike scheduled his band to record a song he wrote, titled "A Fool In Love", for singer Art Lassiter.
 Lassiter failed to show up for the recording session at Technisonic Studios in St. Louis.
 Having already booked the studio time, Ike allowed Bullock to record the song as a demo with Lassiter's backing vocalists, the Artettes: Robbie Montgomery, Frances Hodges, and Sandra Harding.
 During a gig at the Club Manhattan in East St. Louis, Ike played the record which caught the attention of local disc jockey Dave Dixon from the radio station KATZ.
 Dixon asked Ike to let him send the record to Juggy Murray, the president of Sue Records in New York.
 Murray was impressed by Bullock's vocal delivery and bought the rights to the song.
-Murray offered Ike a $20,000 advance, convincing him to keep Bullock's vocals on the record and suggested that he "make her the star" of his show.
+Murray offered Ike a $20,000 advance, convincing him to keep Bullock's vocals on the record and suggesting that he "make her the star" of his show.
 This prompted Ike to rename her Tina Turner, however, family and friends still called her Ann.
 He then trademarked the name for protection, so that if she left he could hire another female artist and have her perform under the moniker "Tina Turner".
 He chose the name Tina because it rhymed with Sheena, his favorite character, Sheena, Queen of the Jungle.
 At first they were going to use "Ike Turner and Tina" on the record, but Murray suggested that "Ike and Tina Turner" sounded better.
 Tina had reservations about continuing her relationship with Ike.
 According to Tina, after she expressed her concern, Ike responded by hitting her in the head with a wooden shoe stretcher.

-"A Fool In Love" became an immediate hit after its release in July 1960, reaching No. 2 on the Billboard Hot R&B Sides on August 15.
+The single "A Fool In Love" became an immediate hit after its release in July 1960, reaching No. 2 on the Billboard Hot R&B Sides on August 15.
 Ike formed the Ike & Tina Turner Revue, which included the Kings of Rhythm, male vocalist Jimmy Thomas, and a trio of female vocalists called the Ikettes.
 As the single climbed the pop chart they went from playing in clubs to theaters such as the Apollo Theater in Harlem.
 On October 3, they made their first national television debut on American Bandstand when Tina was over eight months pregnant.
 "A Fool In Love" peaked at No. 27 on the Hot 100 on October 17, eventually selling a million copies.
 Journalist Kurt Loder described the song as "the blackest record to creep into the white pop charts since Ray Charles's gospel-styled 'What'd I Say' the previous summer."
 On October 27, Tina gave birth to their son Ronald "Ronnie" Renelle Turner.